Parallel compression algorithm for fast preparation of defect-free atom arrays: Parallel compression algorithm

-In \Fig{fig:graphDemo}(a), we shows a demonstration of the parallel compression stage for a $6\times 6$ target array.
-First, we identify the whole two-dimensional (2D) array as different layers, labeled as $0, 1, 2, 3, \cdots$ from inside to outside.
-For a square lattice, each layer is a square.
-Starting from Layer $1$, each layer is treated as a source layer, which provides movable atoms for the inner target region.
-The movable atoms are those which can be transferred in straight paths to the target traps in the inner target region.
+In \Fig{fig:graphDemo}(a), we present a demonstration of the parallel compression stage for a $6\times 6$ target array.
+The process begins by partitioning the entire two-dimensional (2D) array into distinct layers.
+These layers are labeled as $0, 1, 2, 3, \cdots$ in an inward-to-outward manner.
+In the case of a square lattice, each layer forms a square shape.
+Starting from Layer $1$, each layer is considered a source layer which provides movable atoms for the inner target region.
+These movable atoms are those which can be transferred along straight paths to the target traps within the inner target region.
+For convenience, the target region is divided into four triangular sections by the two diagonals.
+We require that the movable atoms from each side of the source layers are restricted to their corresponding triangular section and must not cross the diagonals.

-We transfer the movable atoms in parallel by using a 2D AOD, which consists a set of two AODs along two different dimensions.
-Based on the number of movable atoms on each side of the layer, a one-dimensional (1D) array of the same number of mobile tweezers is generated by setting multiple tone frequencies of one AOD.
-Then, the 1D array of multiple mobile tweezers can be transferred in parallel paths along the direction perpendicular to the array by changing the tone frequency of the other AOD.
-The movable atoms are captured by ramping up the the trapping potential at the same time, then transferred in parallel straight paths, and released by ramping down the the trapping potential when reaching their target traps.
-The array of multiple mobile tweezers resembles a shuttle bus which picks up a number of passengers and drops them off at different bus stops.

-In one transfer process, the number of capture processes equals to $1$ and the number of release processes equals to the number of different path lengths.
-It would be more time-efficient if more paths have the same length.
-The travel distance equals to the maximum of the path lengths.
+To facilitate the parallel transfer of movable atoms, we employ a 2D AOD, which consists of a pair of AODs aligned along two orthogonal dimensions.
+By setting the tone frequencies of one AOD, we create a 1D array of mobile tweezers which corresponds to the number of movable atoms on each side of the layer.
+Subsequently, the 1D array of multiple mobile tweezers can be transferred in parallel paths along a direction perpendicular to the array by modulating the tone frequency of the other AOD.
+Here using a single 2D AOD, we can address the four sides sequentially in a counterclockwise order.

+Then, during the rearrangement process, the movable atoms are captured by ramping up the trapping potentials at the same time, then transferred in parallel straight paths, and released by ramping down the trapping potentials when reaching their respective target traps.
+The array of multiple mobile tweezers can be visualized as a shuttle bus which picks up a group of passengers and drops them off at different bus stops.
+This analogy captures the parallel nature of the atom transfer process and its resemblance to a transportation system.
+During a single transfer process, the number of capture operations remains constant at $1$, while the number of release operations corresponds to the number of distinct path lengths.
+The overall travel distance is determined by the longest path length.
-Here we only consider using one 2D AOD to deal with one side of the layer at a time in a counterclockwise order.
-With more 2D AODs available, the algorithm allows a straightforward extension to an enhanced degree of parallelism by dealing with the four sides of the layer simultaneously, and this leads to a straightforward acceleration.